clokep/relapse/docs/postgres.md

 ### Alternative auth methods

-If you get an error along the lines of `FATAL:  Ident authentication failed for user "synapse_user"`, you may need to use an authentication method other than `ident`:
+If you get an error along the lines of `FATAL:  Ident authentication failed for user "relapse_user"`, you may need to use an authentication method other than `ident`:

-* If the `synapse_user` user has a password, add the password to the `database:` section of `homeserver.yaml`.
+* If the `relapse_user` user has a password, add the password to the `database:` section of `homeserver.yaml`.
 Then add the following to `pg_hba.conf`:

   ```
-  host    synapse     synapse_user    ::1/128     md5  # or `scram-sha-256` instead of `md5` if you use that
+  host    relapse     relapse_user    ::1/128     md5  # or `scram-sha-256` instead of `md5` if you use that
   ```

-* If the `synapse_user` user does not have a password, then a password doesn't have to be added to `homeserver.yaml`.
+* If the `relapse_user` user does not have a password, then a password doesn't have to be added to `homeserver.yaml`.
 But the following does need to be added to `pg_hba.conf`:

   ```
-  host    synapse     synapse_user    ::1/128     trust
+  host    relapse     relapse_user    ::1/128     trust
   ```

 Note that line order matters in `pg_hba.conf`, so make sure that if you do add a